dart-lang/site-www/src/codelabs/async-await/index.md

 What is a future, and how do you write code to handle the asynchronous function `getUserOrder`?

+ {{ site.alert.secondary }}
+ Quick review:
+ * Asynchronous operations let a program do work while waiting for an operation to finish.
+ * In Dart, you can use Futures, `async` and `await` to write declarative asynchronous code.
+ {{ site.alert.end }}

 ## Async in Dart: What is a future?